VolumetricPixels/VolumetricBans/README.md

 -----------------
 The VolumetricBans plugin is largely finished, although we intend to add quite a few more features to it before full release.
 The plugin itself is pretty much at a beta phase.
-However, we cannot currently release the plugin even as a beta beause the website is currently unfinished, and mostly unstarted.
-If you would like to join the team and help out with web development and bugfixing and testing later on, get in contact with us!
+However, we cannot currently release the plugin even as a beta beause the website is currently unfinished.
+If you would like to join the team and help out with website / web API development and bugfixing and testing later on, get in contact with us!

 ![VP Bullet] Contact
 -----------------
-There are various different ways to contact the VolumetricBans team (VolumetricBans is developed by VolumetricPixels).
-The best way is to contact us on IRC.
+There are multiple different ways to contact the VolumetricBans team (VolumetricBans is developed by VolumetricPixels).
+One way is to contact us on IRC.
 Join our channel on EsperNet (irc.esper.net/6667 #volumetricbans and #volumetricpixels).
 If no operators are online, just leave a message in the channel and we'll see it next time we're on.